-Testimony in Support of LD 175:
+Testimony in Support of LD 175 & 1437:

-"LD 175: RESOLUTION, Proposing an Amendment to the Constitution of Maine to Ensure That Only Citizens of the United States May Participate in Elections"
+"RESOLUTION, Proposing an Amendment to the Constitution of Maine to Ensure That Only Citizens of the United States May Participate in Elections" & "RESOLUTION, Proposing an Amendment to the Constitution of Maine to Specify the Qualifications of Electors in State and Local Elections"

 Senator Hickman, Representative Supica, and the distinguished members of the Committee on Veterans and Legal Affairs, my name is Harris Van Pate, and I serve as policy analyst for Maine Policy Institute.
 Maine Policy is a free market think tank, a nonpartisan, non-profit organization that advocates for individual liberty and economic freedom in Maine.
-Thank you for the opportunity to testify in strong support of LD 175: RESOLUTION, Proposing an Amendment to the Constitution of Maine to Ensure That Only Citizens of the United States May Participate in Elections.
+Thank you for the opportunity to testify in strong support of LDs 175 and 1437.

 The foundation of any democracy rests on the principle that its elections are conducted by and for those legally bound to its laws and institutions.
 The right to vote is not only a mechanism of self-expression but a responsibility that should be exclusively reserved for United States citizens.
-LD 175 reaffirms this principle and clarifies our state Constitution to ensure that the integrity of Maine's elections remains intact at all levels of government.
+These bills reaffirm this principle and clarify our state Constitution to ensure that the integrity of Maine's elections remains intact at all levels of government.